Middle Ages: Western society

 Roman city life and culture changed greatly in the early Middle Ages.
 Although Italian cities remained inhabited, they contracted significantly in size.
-Rome, for instance, shrank from a population of hundreds of thousands to around 30,000 by the end of the 6th century.
+For instance, Rome shrank from hundreds of thousands to around 30,000 by the end of the 6th century.
 Roman temples were converted into Christian churches and city walls remained in use.
 In Northern Europe, cities also shrank, while civic monuments and other public buildings were raided for building materials.
 The establishment of new kingdoms often meant some growth for the towns chosen as capitals.
-The Jewish communities survived the fall of the Western Roman Empire in Spain, southern Gaul and Italy.
-The Visigothic kings made concentrated efforts to convert the Hispanic Jews to Christianity in the 7th century but the Jewish community quickly regenerated after the Muslim conquest.
-Under Muslim rule, the Jews' activities were less limited, and the Muslim rulers regularly employed them in their courts.
-In contrast, Christian legislation forbade the Jews' appointment to government positions.
+Although there had been Jewish communities in many Roman cities, the Jews suffered periods of persecution after the conversion of the empire to Christianity.
+Officially, they were tolerated, if subject to conversion efforts, and were sometimes encouraged to settle in new areas.

 Rise of Islam

-Religious beliefs were in flux in the lands along the Eastern Roman and Persian frontiers during the late 6th and early 7th centuries.
-State-sponsored Christian missionaries proselytised among the pagan steppe peoples, and the Persians made attempts to enforce their Zoroastrianism on the Christian Armenians.
-Judaism was an active proselytising faith, and at least one Arab political leader—Dhu Nuwas, ruler of what is today Yemen—converted to it.
-The emergence of Islam in Arabia during the lifetime of Muhammad (d.
-632) brought about more radical changes.
-After his death, Islamic forces conquered much of the Near East, starting with Syria in 634–35, continuing with Persia between 637 and 642, and reaching Egypt in 640–41.
-In the eastern Mediterranean, the Muslim expansion was halted at Constantinople.
-The Eastern Romans used the Greek Fire, a highly combustible liquid, to defend their capital in 674–78 and 717–18.
-In the west, the advance of Islamic troops continued.
-They conquered North Africa by the early 8th century, annihilated the Visigothic Kingdom in 711, and invaded southern France from 713.
+Religious beliefs in the Eastern Roman Empire and Iran were in flux during the late sixth and early seventh centuries.
+Judaism was an active proselytising faith, and at least one Arab political leader converted to it.
+In addition Jewish theologians wrote polemics defending their religion against Christian and Islamic influences.

+Christianity had active missions competing with the Persians' Zoroastrianism in seeking converts, especially among residents of the Arabian Peninsula.
+All these strands came together with the emergence of Islam in Arabia during the lifetime of Muhammad (d.
+632).
+After his death, Islamic forces conquered much of the Eastern Roman Empire and Persia, starting with Syria in 634–635, continuing with Persia between 637 and 642, reaching Egypt in 640–641, North Africa in the later seventh century, and the Iberian Peninsula in 711.
+By 714, Islamic forces controlled much of the peninsula in a region they called Al-Andalus.

-The Muslim conquerors bypassed the mountainous northwestern region of the Iberian Peninsula.
-Here a small kingdom, Asturias emerged as the centre of local resistance.
+The Islamic conquests reached their peak in the mid-eighth century.
 The defeat of Muslim forces at the Battle of Tours in 732 led to the reconquest of southern France by the Franks, but the main reason for the halt of Islamic growth in Europe was the overthrow of the Umayyad Caliphate and its replacement by the Abbasid Caliphate.
 The Abbasids moved their capital to Baghdad and were more concerned with the Middle East than Europe, losing control of sections of the Muslim lands.
-Umayyad descendants took over Al-Andalus (or Muslim Spain), the Aghlabids controlled North Africa, and the Tulunids became rulers of Egypt.
+Umayyad descendants took over the Iberian Peninsula, the Aghlabids controlled North Africa, and the Tulunids became rulers of Egypt.
+By the middle of the 8th century, new trading patterns were emerging in the Mediterranean; trade between the Franks and the Arabs replaced the old Roman economy.
+Franks traded timber, furs, swords, and enslaved people in return for silks and other fabrics, spices, and precious metals from the Arabs.